dennis-grinwald/SPARQL2GF/README.md

 **Projection**

 * Single variable projection - DONE
-* TBD: multi-variable projection
+* Multi-variable projection - DONE

 Testing:
 ---
-* 2.000.000+ triples have been queried in a single node setup
+* max dataset size has 1.000.000.000+ triples that have been queried in a single node setup
-* Querying multiple triples in BGP
-* Quering multiple Projections in BGP

 Quickstart
 ---